jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 In its highest form, politics discusses what direction a society should take.
 Individuals give their opinions, offer their perspectives, and exchange ideas.
 Should society invest in a new dock or a new road?
 Should we go to war or make peace?
 Should we welcome newcomers or invest in citizens?
-Good politics is like a healthy nervous system directing resources to solve the pain society feels.
+Good politics is like a healthy nervous system directing resources to solve the pains of its society.

 But daily politics isn't always so rational.